-MEDICAID AND THE CHILDREN'S HEALTH INSURANCE PROGRAM (CHIP)
+PREMIUM ASSISTANCE UNDER MEDICAID AND THE CHILDREN'S HEALTH INSURANCE PROGRAM (CHIP)

-If you are eligible for health coverage from your employer, but are unable to afford the premiums, some States have premium assistance programs that can help pay for coverage.
-These States use funds from their Medicaid or CHIP programs to help people who are eligible for employer-sponsored health coverage, but need assistance in paying their health premiums.
+If you or your children are eligible for Medicaid or CHIP and you are eligible for health coverage from your employer, your State may have a premium assistance program that can help pay for coverage.
+These States use funds from their Medicaid or CHIP programs to help people who are eligible for these programs, but also have access to health insurance through their employer.
+If you or your children are not eligible for Medicaid or CHIP, you will not be eligible for these premium assistance programs.

-If you or your dependents are already enrolled in Medicaid or CHIP and you live in a State listed on page 73, you can contact your State Medicaid or CHIP office to find out if premium assistance is available.
+If you or your dependents are already enrolled in Medicaid or CHIP and you live in a State listed on the next page, you can contact your State Medicaid or CHIP office to find out if premium assistance is available.